pwyq/cg_project/README.md

 Picture: Debug ray with a simple obj

-2. Computate shading at the ?rst impact point (di?use and specular).
+2. Computate shading at the first impact point (difuse and specular).
 	Joaquin, Jacob
 Picture: Two pictures (with and without shading) for comparison

-3. Perform recursive raytracing for re?ections to simulate specular materials.
+3. Perform recursive raytracing for refections to simulate specular materials.
 	Joaquin, Jacob, lazer
 ![](./final-renders/M3-mirror-teapot.jpg)